CELEX_42000A0922_EN SIRENE - SPOC Portugal

 SPOC Portugal

-The name S.I.R.E.N.E., acronym for "Supplementary Information Requested at the National Entry", or Supplementary Information Requested by the National Registries in the Schengen Information System (SIS) reflects the function of the existing offices in each of the Schengen Member States, provided for in article 108 of the Convention implementing the Schengen Agreement and created following the abolition of traditional border controls within a European area of free movement of persons.
+SIRENE stands for "Supplementary Information Request at the National Entries", in Portuguese "Informações Suplementares Pedidas na Entrada Nacional", translating the function of the existing bureaux in each of the Member States, provided for in Article 108 of the Convention implementing the Schengen Agreement, created following the abolition of traditional border controls within the European area of free movement of persons.

 SPOC Portugal